WhisperRT -- Turning Whisper into a Causal Streaming Model: Related Work

-Although the Whisper model \cite{radford2022robustspeechrecognitionlargescale} was not designed for streaming—due to the non-causal nature of its encoder within the encoder-decoder framework—several studies have attempted to overcome this limitation.
+Although the Whisper model \cite{radford2022robustspeechrecognitionlargescale} was not designed for streaming due to the non-causal nature of its encoder within the encoder-decoder framework, several studies have attempted to overcome this limitation.
 Macháček \emph{et al.} \cite{machavcek2023turning} avoid fine-tuning by using an audio buffer as input and emit transcriptions only after complete utterances are formed, applying local agreement \cite{liu2020low} between sub-utterances.
-Similarly, Wang \emph{et al.} \cite{wang2024simul} also forgo fine-tuning by developing a heuristic based on Whisper alignment heads and using a truncation detection module to determine when to emit tokens.
-Although these approaches do not require training, the truncation detection module must be trained separately.
-Moreover, both methods suffer from inefficiencies, as they require padding each buffer input to the full context length of the model, resulting in unnecessary computation.
+Similarly, Wang \emph{et al.} \cite{wang2024simul} also forgo fine-tuning by developing a heuristic based on Whisper alignment heads and training a truncation detection module to determine when to emit tokens.
+Although these approaches do not require fine-tuning Whisper, both methods suffer from inefficiencies, as they require padding each buffer input to the full context length of the model, resulting in unnecessary computation.

-Wang \emph{et al.} \cite{wang2024efficient} propose training Whisper to detect a designated hush-word at the end of each chunk, enabling the model to stop decoding appropriately.
+Wang \emph{et al.} \cite{wang2024efficient} propose training Whisper's decoder to detect a designated hush-word at the end of each chunk, enabling the model to stop decoding appropriately.
 They also introduce a hybrid CPU/GPU pipeline that offloads most of the decoding process to idle CPU resources.
-This approach does not require input padding to the full context length for each chunk.
+This approach does not require input padding to the full context length for each chunk, but still performs a non-causal self-attention calculation on the encoder side.

 Zhou \emph{et al.} \cite{zhou2025adaptingwhisperstreamingspeech} propose training a new CTC head on top of the Whisper encoder, which is fine-tuned using a causal mask to make the encoder output compatible with streaming input.
 In this method, inference is conducted in two passes: the CTC head predicts the most probable next token, and the Whisper decoder ranks the candidate hypotheses.
+However, this method suggests a more complex decoding mechanism that requires both the CTC decoder and Whisper's decoder to produce a reliable transcription.